 That is especially important for social media creators and marketers.
 Every platform has preferred dimensions, and content usually looks better when it is prepared intentionally.
 An Instagram post is different from an Instagram story.
 A YouTube thumbnail is different from a blog featured image.
 E-commerce shops often want product photos that are uniform across listings.
 Website owners need banners and featured images that fit layouts cleanly.
 Resizing before upload saves time and gives better visual consistency.

 Aspect ratio plays a big role here.
 The aspect ratio is the relationship between width and height.
 If you change one dimension without adjusting the other correctly, the image becomes stretched or squashed.
 That is why maintaining aspect ratio is useful by default.
-It helps protect the shape of the original image while still letting you scale it up or down quickly.
+It helps protect the shape of the original image while still letting you scale it up or down quickly for websites, forms, social graphics, and profile images.

 Resizing vs compressing images